 Automating your retirement savings and other savings through your job is a no-brainer and it means that these savings transactions will be made before you get your final paycheck so you don’t have to worry about spending this money, forgetting to make a transfer or not having enough money to contribute to these accounts.

-2. Create a budget based on the balance you get paid.
+2. Create a budget based on the balance you get paid

-3. Be aware of all your bill due dates.
+3. Be aware of all your bill due dates

 It’s very important that you understand when your bills are due in relation to when you get paid.
 This way you make sure you will have the funds available and avoid any fees due to insufficient funds.
 The last thing you want is to have an overdrawn account or pay bank fees as a result of automating your finances.

 How do I set up automating my finances?